Achieving the best performance from an NDB Cluster depends on a number of factors including the following:

 Size and type of load under which the cluster is to operate

-Therefore, obtaining an optimum configuration is likely to be an iterative process, the outcome of which can vary widely with the specifics of each MySQL Cluster deployment.
-Changes in configuration are also likely to be indicated when changes are made in the platform on which the cluster is run, or in applications that use the MySQL Cluster's data.
+Therefore, obtaining an optimum configuration is likely to be an iterative process, the outcome of which can vary widely with the specifics of each NDB Cluster deployment.
+Changes in configuration are also likely to be indicated when changes are made in the platform on which the cluster is run, or in applications that use the NDB Cluster's data.
 For these reasons, it is not possible to offer a single configuration that is ideal for all usage scenarios.
 However, in this section, we provide a recommended base configuration.

 config.ini file is a